 - gifts and inheritances;

-- income from the liquidation or sale of shares of the companies; and
+- income from the liquidation or sale of shares of companies; and

-A flat income tax rate of 13 per cent applies for Russian tax residents to all types of income, with some exceptions, including the following:
+A flat income tax rate of 13 per cent applies for Russian tax residents on all types of income, with some exceptions, including the following:

-- 9 per cent tax rate established in the amount of 9 per cent with respect to the income from mortgage-backed securities emitted before 1 January 2007 and also to the income of settlers of trust mortgage collateral received on the basis of acquisition of the mortgage participation certificate issued by the trustee of the mortgage collateral before 1 January 2007;
+- a 9 per cent tax rate established with respect to the income from mortgage-backed securities emitted before 1 January 2007 and also to the income of settlers of trust mortgage collateral received on the basis of the acquisition of the mortgage participation certificate issued by the trustee of the mortgage collateral before 1 January 2007; and

-- 35 per cent tax rate is applied for:
+- a 35 per cent tax rate is applied for:

 - interest income (bank accounts) in the part exceeding the amounts stated in the RTC; and